Automorphic symmetries and $ AdS_n $ integrable deformations: The Method: Automorphic Symmetry

 \textbf{Bottom-up construction: $ R $-matrix}.
-One of the aims is to construct $ R $-matrix to each associated Hamiltonians $ \mathcal{H} $, for that one needs first to consider expansion of the $ R $ matrix
+The next goal is to construct $ R $-matrix to each associated generating Hamiltonian $ \mathcal{H} $ (class), for that one needs first to consider expansion of the $ R $ matrix

 where $ P $ is permutation operator.
 If one substitutes $ R $-matrix Ansatz to YBE, one could potentially solve it recursively for the coefficients in the expansion, but in fact, in a number of cases it becomes impossible to identify the right expansion sequence.
-Instead the \textit{Hamilton-Cayley} theorem argument for $ R $-operator expansion with the specific set of functional constraints showed to solve in a $ R \left( \mathds{1}, \mathcal{H}, \mathcal{H}^{2}, \mathcal{H}^{3} \right)$ prescription.
-With this construction one can find all $ \mathbb{C}^{2} $-integrable $ R $-matrices, however in higher dimensions it was possible to prove a stronger generalised approach for the $ R $-matrix computation.
+Instead the \textit{Hamilton-Cayley} theorem argument can be imposed on the $ R $-expansion \ref{R-exp} with the specific set of functional constraints, which led to $ R \equiv R \left( \mathds{1}, \mathcal{H}, \mathcal{H}^{2}, \mathcal{H}^{3} \right)$ resolution.
+With this construction one can find all $ \mathbb{C}^{2} $ integrable $ R $-matrices, however in higher dimensions $ \mathbb{C}^{n} $ and arbitrary spectral dependence a stronger generalised approach for finding the $ R $-matrix is proven.

-$ \alg{sl}_{2} $ \textbf{sector.} As a quick test of the technique provided above, one can consider models with two-dimensional local space $ \mathbb{C}^{2} $ and generic ansatz for $ \mathcal{H} $.
-It turned not only to show full agreement with the set of integrable models that are found from the YBE resolution (\textit{i.e.} Heisenberg class, *-magnets, multivertex etc), but also find new higher parametric integrable models in the $ \alg{sl}_{2} $ sector.
-These new classes develop \textit{non-diagonalisability} of the associated Hamiltonians.
-As could be noted, specifically models \ref{R_1_2} are \textit{nilpotent}.
-Other $\mathcal{H}$ are non-diagonalisable, but exhibit distinct eigenvalues -- in other words the conserved charges contain \textit{non-trivial Jordan blocks}.
-Thus for example, some of the new generating $ \mathcal{R}_{x} $ in the non-hermitian sector appear as follows
+$ \fk{sl}_{2} $ \textbf{sector.} As a quick test of the technique provided above, one can consider models with two-dimensional local space $ \mathbb{C}^{2} $ and generic ansatz for $ \mathcal{H} $.
+It turned not only to show full agreement with the set of integrable models that are found from the YBE resolution (\textit{i.e.} Heisenberg class, *-magnets, multivertex etc), but also find new higher parametric integrable models in the $ \fk{sl}_{2} $ sector.
+Some of these new classes exhibit \textit{non-diagonalisability} and \textit{nilpotency} of the $ \mathcal{H} $, but others develop conserved charges with \textit{non-trivial Jordan blocks}, which leads to important results and corollaries.
+Some $ R_{X} $ matrices from characteristic $ X $ classes include